mindsers/configfile/CONTRIBUTING.md

 * Please ask first ([open an issue][Issues] or [talk about it on gitter][gitter]) before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-* Please adhere to the coding conventions used in this project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+* Please adhere to the coding conventions used in this project (indentation, accurate comments, etc.) and any other requirements (such as test coverage, documentation).

 #### **Do you have questions about the source code?**